Morning, Tuesday, 25th February 2020

 THIS EVENT IS CPD CERTIFIED

-The seminar is timed as an opportunity to discuss a range of key policy developments, including:
+With the new parliament beginning its work, the conference is timed as an opportunity to discuss a range of key policy developments, including: